 We are frequently instructed in the formation of management companies.
 Typically, this will include dealing with the regulatory requirements at Companies House as well as the creation of a shareholders’ agreement and suitable articles of association to protect the new directors or members.
 We also advise the management company on its obligations and deal with the transfer of roads and other public spaces from the developer to the new management company at the appropriate time.

 Service charges are paid by property owners to fund the development site’s management and maintenance costs.
-If you are faced with a dispute over service charges, our dedicated property disputes team are ready to help.
+If you are faced with a dispute over service charges, our dedicated property disputes team at BLB Solicitors are ready to help.